GSP (Gertrude Sellards Pearson)

 GSP residents plays hearth room piano.

 Gertrude Sellards Pearson residence hall re-opened in 2012 after a complete building renovation.
 The interior features an art gallery installation of the physiographic regions of Kansas.
 The hall also features double rooms, single rooms and four-person suites.
 There are three levels of privacy for bath: private en suite, single bath and two community baths on each wing.
-This hall is host to North College Cafe, with seating area open 24/7 for studying.
-GSP remains a co-ed residence hall, as it has since 2012.
+This hall is host to North College Cafe and remains a co-ed residence hall, as it has since 2012.